HamadaRam/FYP/README.md

 This is my final year project.
-In the vis pdf file, you will find the visualization of the collected data set using PoweBi.
-Currently, I am working on the report.
-Also you can find the poster for this project in FYP 2 (poster).pptx.pdf it summarizes the project and also it has the findings.
+In the vis pdf file, you will find the visualization of the collected data set using PowerBI.
+Also you can find the poster for this project in FYP 2 (poster).pptx.pdf it summarizes the project and gives findings.